kandpaladiti/100-days-of-code/log.md

 **Thoughts**:

 Cheers to the wonders of deployments and learnings yet to come.
+I'm currently 78% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

+**Link to work:**

+N/A

+### Day 79: October 10, 2022

+**Today's Progress**:

+And the summary of my day goes like: -

+Web Development:
+- freeCodeCamp JS Intermediate exercises

+Programming:
+-       Strict Mode in JS
+-       Functions in JS
+-       Function declaration vs. Expressions in JS

+**Thoughts**:

+Cheers to the wonders of deployments and learnings yet to come.
-I'm currently 77% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.
+I'm currently 79% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**